Prepares students to work in clinical laboratories performing routine analyses on blood and body fluids.

 No student will be allowed at a clinical site without proof of insurance.

 Students must complete all college degree requirements prior to graduation.
-Students must receive a “C” or better in all technical courses to satisfy graduation requirements.
-This includes courses that meet the requirements for diversity, computer literacy and the capstone project.
+Students must receive a 76% or better in all technical courses to satisfy graduation requirements.
+Students must receive a “C” or better to meet the requirements for diversity, computer literacy, and the capstone project.
 Upon successful completion of the MLT program, the students will achieve an Associate in Applied Technology (AAT) degree.

 Program Accreditation: This program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences: